ortus-docs/coldbox-docs/configuration/configuration_directives/coldbox.md

 ## Extension Points

-The ColdBox extension points are a great way to create federated applications that can reuse a centralized core instead of the local convetions
+The ColdBox extension points are a great way to create federated applications that can reuse a centralized core instead of the local conventions.
+It is also a great way to extend some core classes with your own.

 ```js
 coldbox={